rbandooni/analyzr/README.md

 ## How to run

 #### Live URL
-The project demo is available at the following URL
+The project demo is available at the following URL (Not working as of Jan, 2019)

     http://CS6030ProjectLoadBalancer-1272136303.us-east-2.elb.amazonaws.com